boozallen/sdp-labs/governance/docs/index.rst

 This lab will deploy a preconfigured Jenkins instance with SDP configured as well as a local SonarQube instance so that you will be able to run a sample pipeline that builds a Spring Boot application while performing static code analysis.

+This lab builds on the :ref:`try-it-out <try-it-out index>` lab

 The `sample application GitHub repository`_ represents a web application that users of SDP might want to create a pipeline for.